LegitSoulja/SimpleWorker/README.md

 # SimpleWorker
-Make JavaScript Workers easier, and friendly to use. **SimpleWorker** is not a workaround for DOM manipulations.
+Make JavaScript Workers easier, and friendly to use.

 ```js
 var worker = new SimpleWorker();